karan/PlaySink/README.md

 - [x] Single data type for all users regardless of login method
 - [ ] Make login process easier...
 - [ ] Properly get necessary information username and what not
+- [ ] Manage multiple login methods with similar emails
+- [ ] Find better data stucture to be stored in DB

 ### Dashboard